glouw/ctl/README.md

     make perf

-Graphing requires Python3 and the Plotly family of libraries.
+Graphing requires Python3 and the Plotly family of libraries via pip3.

 # Acknowledgements

-Thank you `github.com/kully/` for the plotly code, and thank you for the general review.
+Thank you `github.com/kully/` for the Plotly code, and thank you for the general review.